 If you have paid your insurance premiums, and your coverage includes flood or water damage coverage, it is important to understand that you can pursue the insurance company for the source of your mold problem.

 What If My Insurance Policy Does Not Cover Mold?

-Our experienced mold damage claims lawyers in Florida, Mississippi, Louisiana and Puerto Rico understand that most insurance policies do not cover mold damage.
+Our experienced mold damage claims lawyers in Florida, Mississippi, Louisiana, California and Puerto Rico understand that most insurance policies do not cover mold damage.
 In fact, some directly exclude it, making the financial recovery process even more difficult for our residents.